All Episodes

 All right, quick break.

-We'll come back on the other side and we'll continue now with Congressman Whitman more on the origins of the Wuhan virus, COVID 19 at the Wuhan Institute of Virology.
+We'll come back on the other side and we'll continue now with Congressman Whitman, more on the origins of the Wuhan virus, COVID-19 at the Wuhan Institute of Virology.

 All right, as we continue, Congressman Rob Whitman of Virginia, also a biologist, is with us.

-It represents about 10% now of all new cases in the U.S. And that even a more virulent form of the virus could be the immediate uh the the immediate outcrop of this delta variant of I'm saying that right.
+And that even a more virulent form of the virus could be the immediate outcrop of this Delta variant, if I'm saying that right.

-Well, Sean, I I think we should all be concerned about anything that happens with this virus as it mutates, and it will mutate.
+Well, Sean, I think we should all be concerned about anything that happens with this virus as it mutates, and it will mutate.

 We see it with the flu virus each year.